Sayanth789/My_ML_Projects/Notes/HperparameterOptimizer.md

 * However , It can be expensive and slow, especially as the number of hyperparameter grows, because the number
 * of comibnations increases exponentially.

+## **Random Search**🕵️
-* **Random Search**: Randomly smaples combiantions feom a specified distribution or set of values for a fixed number of iterations.
+* Randomly smaples combiantions feom a specified distribution or set of values for a fixed number of iterations.

 * **Use case** More efficient for large, high-dimnesional  seacrh spaces.